How do you know if you have an alcohol addiction?

 - Alcohol related deaths include medical complications directly related to alcohol, motor vehicle accidents, cancers, physical assaults, suicide and overdose.

-- Alcohol works on the same receptors in the brain as benzodiazepines however alcohol affects several neurotransmitters, or brain communication chemicals, and when ingested results in central nervous system depression.
+- Alcohol works on the same receptors in the brain as benzodiazepines; however, alcohol affects several neurotransmitters, or brain communication chemicals, and when ingested results in central nervous system depression.

-- Alcoholism can result in overdose and also when alcohol is withdrawn for a period of time it can create central nervous system excitability resulting in seizures.
+- When alcohol is withdrawn for a period of time, it can create central nervous system excitability resulting in seizures.

-Complications from alcohol abuse
+Complications from Alcohol Misuse

 The following are known medical complications directly related to chronic alcohol addiction: